jonechr2/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/embedded-siw/main/index.md

 ### Mobile Consideration

-To ensure that the Widget renders properly on a mobile device, include the `viewport` metatag in your `head`:
+To ensure that the widget renders properly on a mobile device, include the `viewport` metatag in your `head`:

 ```html
 <head>